-This note explains the Bank's exposure to financial risks and how these risks could affect its future financial performance.
-The Bank's risk management is predominantly controlled by the Risk Committee under policies approved by the Board of Directors.
-The Bank's Board of Directors is primarily responsible for setting, approving and overseeing the implementation of the overall business strategy and the key policies of the Bank, as well as the overall risk strategy and internal governance and internal control framework.
+This note explains the Group's exposure to financial risks and how these risks could affect its future financial performance.
+The Group's risk management is predominantly controlled by the Risk Committee under policies approved by the Board of Directors.
+The Group's Board of Directors is primarily responsible for setting, approving and overseeing the implementation of the overall business strategy and the key policies of the Group, as well as the overall risk strategy and internal governance and internal control framework.
 The Board provides written principles for overall risk management, as well as policies covering specific areas, such as foreign exchange risk, interest rate risk, credit risk, use of derivative financial instruments, and investment of excess liquidity.

-The Board of Directors challenges and periodically reviews the Bank's Risk Management Framework to ensure that the attainment of strategic objectives is not at the expense of the viability or sustainability of the Bank.
+The Board of Directors challenges and periodically reviews the Group's Risk Management Framework to ensure that the attainment of strategic objectives is not at the expense of the viability or sustainability of the Group.
 The Board of Directors is supported in its supervisory function by the Risk Committee.

-Senior management, vested in the Managing Director (CEO) and the Chief Technology Officer, is responsible for the implementation of the strategies and policies set by the Board of Directors and is accountable to the Board of Directors for the day-to-day running of the Bank.
-In performing its risk management duties, Senior management is also assisted by the Management Committee ('MANCO') whose functions include assisting and supporting senior management in the implementation and monitoring of the Bank's business strategy and policies and procedures established by the Board of Directors, and the implementation and monitoring of the Bank's risk strategy, including the risk appetite and risk management framework established by the Board of Directors.
+Senior management, vested in the Managing Director (CEO) and the Chief Technology Officer, is responsible for the implementation of the strategies and policies set by the Board of Directors and is accountable to the Board of Directors for the day-to-day running of the Group.
+In performing its risk management duties, Senior management is also assisted by the Management Committee ('MANCO') whose functions include assisting and supporting senior management in the implementation and monitoring of the Group's business strategy and policies and procedures established by the Board of Directors, and the implementation and monitoring of the Group's risk strategy, including the risk appetite and risk management framework established by the Board of Directors.

-The Management Committee is supported by its four sub-committees, namely the Credit Review Committee, the Treasury and Investment Management Committee ('TIMCO'), the Customer Account Evaluation Committee and the Business Committee (with effect from 16 January 2023), and reports regularly to the Board of Directors on its activities.
+The Management Committee is supported by its three sub-committees, namely the Credit Review Committee, the Treasury and Investment Management Committee ('TIMCO') and the Customer Account Evaluation Committee, and reports regularly to the Board of Directors on its activities.

-Further information in respect of the Bank's risk management framework, objectives, policies and governance arrangements can be located in the Directors' Report and the Bank's Pillar 3 Disclosures document.
+Further information in respect of the Group's risk management framework, objectives, policies and governance arrangements can be located in the Directors' Report and the Group's Pillar 3 Disclosures document.

-The main categories of risk which the Bank faces, and thus are given importance in this report are the following:
+The main categories of risk which the Group faces, and thus are given importance in this report are the following: